Nick Senzel Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.75 team ERA that ranks 25th across all MLB pitching staffs.
+- The Red Sox's 4.70 team ERA ranks 25th among all MLB pitching staffs.

-- The Red Sox surrender the third-most home runs in baseball (76 total, 1.4 per game).
+- The Red Sox allow the third-most home runs in baseball (77 total, 1.4 per game).

-- Paxton (1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched) gets the start for the Red Sox, his fourth of the season.

-- The left-hander's most recent appearance was on Thursday against the Los Angeles Angels, when he went three innings, surrendering five earned runs while allowing four hits.
+- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he threw five innings, allowing one earned run while giving up four hits.

-- The 34-year-old has a 5.14 ERA and 12.2 strikeouts per nine innings across three games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.